wilkie/codeorg-docker-dev/README.md

 <img src="./containers.png" width=400>

 ## Pre-requisite: Docker Desktop
 The only pre-requisite you need on your host laptop is Docker desktop.
 If you don't have it already installed and running, you can download it [here](https://www.docker.com/products/docker-desktop/).

+If you are on a Linux machine, you can follow the instructions [here](https://docs.docker.com/desktop/install/linux-install/).
+Also, ensure you can run Docker as a non-root user, following [these instructions](https://docs.docker.com/engine/install/linux-postinstall/).

 Note: This repo has been tested using Docker version 20.10.9.